golgocat/PRMX-new-BlockChainApp/app-design.md

 ## 1. Polkadot SDK Baseline

+**Current Deployment Mode: Standalone Dev Chain**

+The runtime currently runs as a **standalone dev chain** with:
+- Aura + Grandpa consensus (not parachain consensus)
+- No cumulus/parachain pallets in the runtime
+- XCM logic preserved in `pallet_prmx_xcm_capital` for future parachain deployment

+**Future Parachain Migration:**

+When ready to deploy as a Polkadot parachain via Tanssi:
+1. Re-add cumulus pallets to the runtime
+2. Switch `MockXcmStrategyInterface` to `LiveXcmStrategyInterface`
+3. Configure HRMP channels with Asset Hub and Hydration

 **Assumptions:**

 - Runtime uses FRAME v2 macros
 - Node follows standard polkadot-sdk structure
   - Service, chain spec, CLI etc. from the reference repo
-- PRMX pallets are integrated into a custom runtime that later becomes a Tanssi appchain
+- PRMX pallets are integrated into a custom runtime

 **Core pallets in this design:**